danbev/learning-assembly/README.md

     $ otool -l out/loop

-The kernel is responsible for allocating virtual memory, creating the main thread, and code signing and encryption.
+The kernel is responsible for allocating virtual memory (LC_SEGMENT_64), creating the main thread, and code signing and encryption.

+    Load command 1
+      cmd LC_SEGMENT_64
+      cmdsize 392
+      segname __TEXT
+      vmaddr 0x0000000100000000
+      vmsize 0x0000000000001000
+      fileoff 0
+      filesize 4096
+      maxprot 0x00000007
+      initprot 0x00000005
+      nsects 4
+      flags 0x0

+So this will load filesize 4096 from fileoff 0.

+Sections:
+__text                  main prog code
+__stubs, __stub_helper  subs used in dynamic linking

+LC_MAIN
+Replaces LC_UNIXTHREAD from Montain Lion onward and is responsible for starting the binaries main thread.
+For example, using `out/loop` once again:

+    Load command 11
+        cmd   LC_MAIN
+    cmdsize   24
+    entryoff  3929
+    stacksize 0

 For dynamically linked executables the loading of libraries and the resolving of symbols is done in user mode by the LC_LOAD_DYLINKER command.

 OS X uses .dylib wheras Linux uses .so for dynamic libraries.